Hiyashi Chuka

 Instructions:

-4. Mix the soy sauce, vinegar, mirin, sugar, sesame oil, and grated ginger.
+In a bowl, mix soy sauce, rice vinegar, mirin, sugar, sesame oil, and grated ginger until the sugar dissolves.

 What is Hiyashi Chuka?